omidsaraf/Azure-Data-Factory-Project/README.md

     - **Manual Intervention**: For persistent issues, manually intervene to fix the problem and re-run the pipeline.

 4. **Long-Term Run History Storage**:
-    - **Diagnostic Settings**: Set up diagnostic settings to export pipeline run history to Azure Data Lake Storage (ADLS) or Blob Storage for long-term retention¹¹¹³.
+    - **Diagnostic Settings**: Set up diagnostic settings to export pipeline run history to Azure Data Lake Storage (ADLS) or Blob Storage for long-term retention.
     - **Automated Export**: Use Azure Logic Apps or Azure Functions to automate the export of run history to a storage account.
 Schedule regular exports to ensure data is retained beyond the default 45-day retention period.

+**Note**:
+- The Data Flow in the Sink section must be set to Single.
+- The Linked Server should be in Legacy mode.
+- The Data Preview in the Sink should display data.
+- The Azure SQL DB must return records.